tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

 Validation is performed in two phases:
 * In the first phanse, the referential integrity of the XPLN-document is checked to verify that it is consistent.
 Errors found in this stage stops import and must be fixed in the XPLN-document.
-* When the integrity is validated, the second validation phase checks for possible scheduling conflicts are checked.
+* When the integrity is validated, the second validation phase checks for possible scheduling conflicts.
-Warnings found in this stage can be fixed either in XPLN or in the database.
+Warnings found in this stage can be fixed either in XPLN or later in the forthcoming online planning application.

-The validation tests in this software uses a number of XPLN files to find different ways of using XPLN and different kind of inconsistencies.
+The unit tests of this software uses a set of XPLN files from different origins.
-All the test XPLN-files used had some kind of issue that required correction of the XPLN-file before it could be succesfully validated.
+All the unit test XPLN-files had some kind of issue that required correction of the XPLN-file before it could be succesfully validated.
 This indicates the problems with spreadsheet solutions.